MonsteRico/led-dashboard/modules/README.md

 1. User clicks "Login to Spotify" in web interface
 2. User is redirected to Spotify authorization page
 3. User authorizes the application
-4. User is redirected back to `/spotify/callback`
+4. User is redirected back to `/api/spotify/callback`
 5. Tokens are saved to `spotify-tokens.json`
 6. User can now use Spotify features in the dashboard

+### Network Access Setup:

+For users accessing the web interface from other devices on the network:

+1. Find your Raspberry Pi's IP address:

+    ```bash
+    ./scripts/get-pi-ip.sh
+    ```

+2. Update your environment variables with the Pi's IP:

+    ```bash
+    export SPOTIFY_REDIRECT_URI="http://YOUR_PI_IP_ADDRESS:3000/api/spotify/callback"
+    ```

+3. Update your Spotify app settings in the developer dashboard with the same URI

+4. Access the web interface at `http://YOUR_PI_IP_ADDRESS:3000`